getredash/redash/docs/datasources.rst

 Notes:

 1. For security, the python query runner is disabled by default.
-   To enable, add redash.query_runner.python REDASH_ENABLED_QUERY_RUNNERS
+   To enable, add redash.query_runner.python to the REDASH_ENABLED_QUERY_RUNNERS environmental variable.
-   environmental variable.

 Vertica